dojo/docs/dojox/widget.rst

   A widget to run DocTests inside an HTML page

+* `dojox.widget.FeedPortlet <dojox/widget/Portlet>`_

+  An enhanced Portlet which can load both remote and local Atom and RSS feeds, displaying them as a list

 * `dojox.widget.FilePicker <dojox/widget/FilePicker>`_

   A specialized version of RollingList that handles file informatione